Horfezyn/Horfezyn/README.md

-- 👋 Hi, I’m @Horfezyn
-- 👀 I’m interested in learning new things and well I'm an electrical engineer
-- 🌱 I’m currently learning to code in python and C
-- 💞️ I’m looking to collaborate on Project management, electrical and energy management
-- 📫 How to reach me @Horfezyn everywhere
+👋 Hey there!
+I’m @Horfezyn! curious by nature, electrical engineer by profession and always on the hunt for new knowledge and skills.
+Currently diving deep into the world of coding with Python and C—because who doesn’t love a good challenge and I'm passionate about collaborating on project management, electrical systems, and energy optimization—let’s make things happen!
+📬 Find me everywhere as @Horfezyn—let’s connect and build something amazing together!

 <!---
 Horfezyn/Horfezyn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.